Filed by: Great Plains Energy Incorporated

 Why was Kansas City, Missouri, selected for the company headquarters?

 Bringing together a new agreement, we worked to balance many interests.
 A lot of give and take was involved.
 As we worked through many items, the balance of the negotiations left this item in favor of Kansas City.
-(It’s common in a merger for the larger city to hold the corporate headquarters.)
+(Its common in a merger for the larger city to hold the corporate headquarters.)
 Practically speaking, a company must establish a single legal corporate headquarters even though we expect our senior management to be based out of two locations.
 Topeka will continue as an operational headquarters staffed by executives and professionals.

 Forward-Looking Statements